ipfs/specs/REFRAME.md

 1. C opens sends a request to S that is a single message
 2. S will respond to C with either a single message or a group of messages

+## Cachability

+Some methods are prone to being cachable while others are not.
+Methods are tagged within the spec as cachable/not cachable.
+Transports may leverage that information to decide if cachable/not cachable methods should be treated differently.

 ## Transports

 ### HTTP + DAG-JSON